- What is ‘excess mortality’?

 We further discuss the relationship between confirmed COVID-19 deaths and excess mortality in the section ‘Excess mortality during COVID-19: background.’

-Excess mortality is measured as the difference between the reported number of deaths in a given week or month (depending on the country) in 2020–2022 and an estimate of the expected number of deaths for that period had the COVID-19 pandemic not occurred.
+Excess mortality is measured as the difference between the reported number of deaths in a given week or month (depending on the country) in 2020–2022 and an estimate of the expected deaths for that period had the COVID-19 pandemic not occurred.

 The baseline of expected deaths can be estimated in several different ways.